rita-barbosa/LAPR4-2324/docs/sb_us_1011/readme.md

 ## 1. Context

-It is the first time this task was assigned.
+When a job opening is created, we need to select the requirements, the recruitment process and the interview model.
+This US allow us to select the interview model to the job opening.

 ## 2. Requirements

-**US 1012:** As Customer Manager, I want to generate and export a template text file to help collect the candidate answers during thew interviews.
+**US 1011:** As Customer Manager, I want to select the interview model to use for the interviews of a job opening (for their evaluation/grading)

 **Acceptance Criteria:**

-- **1012.1.** The system should...Blá Blá Blá ...
+- **1011.1.** The system should have at least one interview model created.

-- **1012.2.** Blá Blá Blá ...

 **Dependencies/References:**

-This functionality has a dependency on [_US G003_](../us_g003) that consists in initial configuration of the project structure, where was made the setup for the ANTLR.
+This functionality has a dependency on [_US 1008_](../sb_us_1008) that consists in deploying and configure a plugin (Job Requirement Specification or Interview Model) to be used in the system.

-_Reference 1012.1:_ Requirement Specifications and Interview Models The support for this functionality must follow specific technical requirements, specified in LPROG.
-The ANTLR tool should be used (https://www.antlr.org/).

 ## 3. Analysis